Table shuffleboard

-Table shuffleboard (also known as American shuffleboard, indoor shuffleboard, slingers, shufflepuck, and quoits, sandy table) is a game in which players push metal-and-plastic weighted pucks (also called weights or quoits) down a long and smooth wooden table into a scoring area at the opposite end of the table.
+Table shuffleboard (also known as American shuffleboard, indoor shuffleboard, slingers, shufflepuck, quoits, and sandy table) is a game in which players push metal-and-plastic weighted pucks (also called weights or quoits) down a long and smooth wooden table into a scoring area at the opposite end of the table.
 Shooting is performed with the hand directly, as opposed to deck shuffleboard's use of cue sticks.